amoghBelavigi/slack-rag-bot/README.md

 - Check MCP server is running on port 8000
 - Ensure Slack tokens are configured correctly
 - Verify AWS Bedrock access in your region

-## 🤝 Contributing

-This is an internal enterprise tool.
-For questions or improvements, contact the platform engineering team.

-## 📄 License

 Internal use only.
 Proprietary.